Reachtorishab03/apadotech/README.md

   Letter will have a blog features.
 You can post blog with ad-free.
 You can also read other user blog.

-Letter will be a best app in the history o social media.
+Letter will be a best app in the history of social media.